kaist-dmlab/revisit/README.md

 ### Sample datasets
 Sample datasets of two stores can be found in [data_sample/indoor](./data_sample/indoor) directory.
 Each sample dataset includes randomly selected 500 users from the�unpublished benchmark dataset of each store.
-Time span of the benchmark dataset is one year, from Jan 1, 2017 to Dec 31, 2017.
+A time span of the benchmark dataset is one year, from Jan 1, 2017, to Dec 31, 2017.
-We separated first 6 months of data as a train set and the rest as a test set.
+We devide the first 6 months of data as a train set and the rest as a test set.
 Some customers(wifi_id) of the test set do not exist in the training set.
 In the train set, each wifi_id can have multiple visits if the customer is a frequent visitor.
 However, in the test set, we only retain the first visit for each customer during the time period.

-Datasets for each store consists of train/test_labels, train/test_visits and corresponding Wi-Fi sessions data.
+Datasets for each store consists of train/test_labels, train/test_visits, and corresponding Wi-Fi sessions data.

 Attributes of each dataset are as follows:
 * train/test_labels.tsv: visit_id, revisit_interval(days), revisit_intention(binary)